jeffreykegler/Marpa--R3/cpan/kollos/kollos.md

 ## Glade class

+Not a registry object.
+As of this writing,
+I don't think I want to
-For the moment, not a registry object, meaning that it cannot be a Perl object.
+make this a Perl object.

 ### Glade fields